 No, unfortunately.
 You must pay the single room – per person cost.

 I am travelling with children, what price will I pay?

 Please contact us for information on child fares as these vary based on the specific product you require.
 Some sightseeing activities are unsuitable for children.

 Are any meals included in the tour cost?

-Our Independent Tours do not include meals.
-There are exceptions where a picnic lunch is included on particular sectors.
+Our Independent Tours do not include meals with the exception of superior accommodation which includes a cooked breakfast daily.
+There are other exceptions where lunch is included on particular sectors.
 The coach does make various refreshment / comfort stops throughout the day where food can be purchased.
-Each evening you are free to relax and dine at you choice of restaurant either on site if you choose quality class, or just a short walk into town with tourist class.
-Many accommodation providers offer a breakfast service which can be arranged directly.
+Each evening you are free to relax and dine at you choice of restaurant either on site if you choose superior accommodation, or just a short walk into town with standard accommodation.
+Many standard accommodation providers offer a breakfast service which can be arranged directly.

 Is Halal food available in New Zealand?